 A business efficiency consultant evaluates how your organisation operates and redesigns the parts that aren’t working.
 They map your workflows, measure where time and money are going, identify the bottlenecks, and build a plan to fix them.

-What separates them from a general management consultant is specificity.
-They don’t advise on strategy or market positioning.
-They focus on the operational machinery: how work flows through your organisation, where it gets stuck, and what it costs you when it does.
+What separates them from a general management consultant is scope.
+They’re not advising on strategy or market positioning.
+Their territory is the operational machinery: how work flows through your organisation, where it gets stuck, and what it costs you when it does.
+For a broader look at how this fits within the discipline, see our operations consultant guide.

 Core skill set